victusfate/Python-for-Fun-by-Chris-Meyers/README.md

 </li>
 <li>Second try:
 	<blockquote>
-		I used the Mac Store PDF Converter to create py4fun.epub (11mbytes).
+		I used the Mac Store PDF Converter (by Shenzhen Wondershare Software Co.
+Ltd) to create py4fun.epub (11mbytes).
 That $60 product was a total waste of time.
 The quality of the output epub was much lower than the free version. output file: deleted.
 	</blockquote>
 </li>